Gilbertsville, New York: Disputes about damming Butternut Creek

 The Committee for the Historic Preservation of Gilbertsville was formed to work with the N.Y.
 State Office of Parks and Recreation and to prepare nominations, documentation and photographs.
 Consultants came to inspect the nominated properties and saw that other structures and sites in the village were equally worthy of nomination.
 The suggestion was made that the entire village be inventoried as a complete Historic District and that the recognition of the entire village as an Historic District would be even more powerful protection from the dams.

 The committee called on the community for help with the expanded project and was not disappointed.
 Over seven years the full committee of 19 volunteer researchers, typists, 'gofers'," and photographers prepared a total of 194 individual structural inventory reports plus reports for each cemetery, park, bridge and five additional structures just outside the village incorporation.

 The committee wrote a sixteen-page pamphlet describing the importance of the Historic District, its setting and architecture, including photographs, and presented it to the congressional committee considering funding of the project.

 The same committee analyzed a century's worth of weather history in the Upper Susquehanna Rivershed, documenting flooding on the lower Susquehanna River.
 The study found that no significant flooding occurred in the areas drained by the Butternut Creek and the Unadilla River during times of damaging floods on the lower Susquehanna River.

 The combination of all these efforts was rewarded when deauthorization of funding for the complete Upper Susquehanna River Shed Project was proposed to Congress in 1979, and the threat of the construction of the dams was removed.

 The National Register of Historic Places recognition of the entire village of Gilbertsville as a Historic District was awarded in May 1983.

-In September 2003, a weathervane of a standing aboriginal American, Uncas, from 1902 created by J.L.
-Mott Company of New York City, which stood atop the Butternut Valley Grange was sold for $205,000 to Raymond and Susan Egan of Princeton, New Jersey.
-While replaced with a copy, the sale resulted in significant disputes on its ownership and who had the authority to sell the valuable weathervane.
+In September 2003, a weathervane was sold for $205,000 to Raymond and Susan Egan of Princeton, New Jersey.
+It stood atop the Grange Hall (formerly a presbyterian church), and was created in 1902 by J.L.
+Mott Company of New York City.
+The weathervane depicted Uncas (1588-c.1683), an indigenous war chief of the Mohegan tribe.
+It was replaced with a copy, but the sale resulted in a significant dispute regarding ownership, and who had the authority to sell it.